 The Office accounts for termination benefits in accordance with GASB Statement No. 47, Accounting for Termination Benefits.
 Pursuant to the provisions of GASB Statement No. 47, financial statements prepared on the accrual basis of accounting, employers should recognize a liability and expense for voluntary termination benefits (for example, early-retirement incentives) when the offer is accepted and the amount can be estimated.
-A liability and expense for involuntary termination benefits (for example, early-retirement-wide financial statements when: (i) a plan of termination has been approved, by those with the authority to commit the Office to the plan, (ii) the plan has been communicated to the employees, and (iii) the amount can be estimated.
+A liability and expense for involuntary termination benefits (for example, severance benefits) should be recognized in the government-wide financial statements when: (i) a plan of termination has been approved, by those with the authority to commit the Office to the plan, (ii) the plan has been communicated to the employees, and (iii) the amount can be estimated.
 In financial statements prepared on the modified accrual basis of accounting, the liabilities and expenditures for termination benefits should be recognized to the extent the liabilities are normally expected to be liquidated with the expendable available financial resources.